aurule/roll-it/docs/systems/generic.md

 ## `/formula`

 The `/formula` command lets you supply a complex series of dice pools, modifiers, and mathematical expressions to evaluate.
 To specify dice, use the format `1d6` where `1` is the number of dice and `6` is the sides.

+!> The number and sides of dice *must* be plain numbers.
+They cannot be created from math expressions.
+This is because dice pools are rolled before any math is evaluated.

 You can also label a pool by putting a word or two in quotes right after the pool, like `2d8"magic"`.
 Roll It will parse and roll these dice *before* every other operation.

+?> Roll It can only label dice pools.
+You cannot add labels to math expressions nor to plain numbers.

 The math is handled by the excellent [math.js](https://mathjs.org) library.
 Read up on its [syntax guide](https://mathjs.org/docs/expressions/syntax.html) and [supported functions](https://mathjs.org/docs/reference/functions.html) if there's something really wild you want to try.